devrath/DroidDi/README.md

 * The field injection is used wherever the `constructor injection` is not possible.
 * Most of the scenarios in android, where we want to use a third party library, we use `field injection`
 * We use `@Inject` annotation with public access specifier.
+* As a thumb rule, Field Injection is used for framework types

 <details><summary>Code  -  click to view </summary>
 <p>